Judy Hall '69 assists in planning an event where those with means and those without, dined finely, side-by-side.

-Burch is hiking 20 hours a day in an attempt to land his seventh world record for achieving the most first ascents in the history of the unclimbed Mongolian mountains.
+Burch hiked 20 hours a day to land his seventh world record for achieving the most first ascents in the history of the unclimbed Mongolian mountains.
 He also named one of the peaks in honor of his alma mater.

 As a sophomore, Maggie Anderson interned in Sen. Mark Warner's office.
 Three years later, she landed a full-time job in the same office.